 Here we have what is called the Table-Top reef that is located between here and Solana Beach right near Lifeguard Tower 10.
 It is estimated that this sedimentary reef is over 45 million years old!
 If you look closely, you will find clam and oyster fossils.

-There is a large paid parking lot here as well as restrooms and showers.
+There is a large paid parking lot here, restrooms, and showers.

-Dike Rock is another great place to go and check out the tide pools!
-In fact, the Scripps Aquarium offers curated tours at this location in the winter and spring.
+Dike Rock is another excellent place to go and check out the tide pools!
+The Scripps Aquarium offers curated tours at this location in the winter and spring.
 If you would like more information, go here.

 South La Jolla Shores Beach has some incredible tide pools.
 Located just south of the La Jolla Shores Beach Hotel, these tidepools are enormous.
 They are tricky to maneuver through, so caution is given.

 Bird Rock is by far one of the best San Diego tide pools!
-In fact, when I was in college, this is the beach that we went to on an extremely low tide for my Marine Invertebrate Zoology class.
-It was simply amazing.
-Again, as you can see from the photos, this beach is only accessible during an extremely low tide.
+When I was in college, this was the beach we went to on an extremely low tide for my Marine Invertebrate Zoology class, which was simply amazing.
+Again, as you can see from the photos, this beach is only accessible during extremely low tide.

-Bird Rock beach is located in a residential neighborhood so parking is limited and there is no restroom or shower.
+Bird Rock beach is located in a residential neighborhood, so parking and no restroom or shower are limited.

 Santa Cruz Beach Access-Ocean Beach

-Ocean Beach Pier has some fabulous reefs just south of it that stretch out quite a bit and is a fabulous place to explore on a negative tide.
-What makes this site special, is that there is a small walkway running parallel to the bluffs that give you access to an otherwise remote location.
+Ocean Beach Pier has some fabulous reefs just south of it that stretch out quite a bit and is an incredible place to explore on a negative tide.
+What makes this site unique is a small walkway parallel to the bluffs that give you access to an otherwise remote location.

-A little word of caution though, as these bluffs can be slippery when wet.
+A little caution, though, as these bluffs can be slippery when wet.
 Make sure that you have appropriate footwear!
-The above address that I have linked will take you right to these stairs, or you can reach this site by following the cement walkway south of the pier.
+The above address I have linked will take you right to these stairs, or you can reach this site by following the cement walkway south of the pier.

-Parking may be limited, as this location is in a residential neighborhood, but again you may park at the Ocean Beach Pier parking lot and follow the path south.
-There are restrooms on the pier which is always a plus!
+Parking may be limited, as this location is in a residential neighborhood, but you may park at the Ocean Beach Pier parking lot and follow the path south.
+There are restrooms on the pier, which is always a plus!

 So I have saved the best for last!
 The Cabrillo National Monument tidepools are honestly the best San Diego tide pools.
 Situated on Point Loma Peninsula, Cabrillo National Monument is the go-to place to experience the wonders of the Rocky Intertidal Zone.

-As a matter of fact, my family and I came here on Jan 1, 2018, on the lowest tide of the year which is called a Spring Tide.
+My family and I came here on January 1, 2018, on the lowest tide of the year, called a Spring Tide.
 As you can see in the photos, so much of the shore was exposed.
-If you would like to read about our adventures, I have linked the post on the above title.
+If you want to read about our adventures, I have linked the post here.

-I think that it is also important to mention, that this is a National Park, so there is a 15 dollar fee to enter.
+It is also important to mention that this is a National Park, so there is a 15-dollar fee to enter.
 Seriously, if you have a chance to go here, do it!
 You will not be disappointed.

 End of the List

 So there you have my Top 10 best San Diego tide pools!
-To sum it up, the best time to visit a tide pool is when the tide is low, ideally, a negative tide is best.
-Also, keep in mind that these wonderful negative tides only happen during the day in the winter or spring.
+To sum it up, the best time to visit a tide pool is when the tide is low; ideally, a negative tide is best.
+Also, remember that these beautiful negative tides only happen during the day in the winter or spring.